rottytooth/Folders/README.md

   value = the value to convert

   [add_gitignore] (optional) allows for adding .gitignores to all terminal folders (necessary to check in Folders programs)

+## Compiling

+The Folders project itself is the compiler.
+Run it, providing the path to your Folders programs

+*Args*:

+  /s to transpile to C#